$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 Before submitting, cross-reference your name across every document:

-Any discrepancy — a missing middle name, a hyphenated surname that appears as two words in one document, a different order of given names — must be resolved with documentation before submission.
+Any discrepancy — a missing middle name, a hyphenated surname that appears as two words in one document, a different order of given names — should be resolved or explained with documentation before submission.

-Sworn affidavit: For minor variations in name presentation (e.g., "Oluwaseun" vs. "Seun"), a sworn affidavit from a Nigerian notary is typically sufficient.
+Sworn affidavit: For minor variations in name presentation (e.g., "Oluwaseun" vs. "Seun"), a sworn affidavit from a Nigerian notary may help address the discrepancy; check whether further evidence is needed.

-"One and the same person" letter: For substantive name differences (middle name present on WAEC but absent from passport), a letter from a Nigerian High Court confirming the two names refer to the same person provides stronger evidence.
+"One and the same person" letter: For substantive name differences (middle name present on WAEC but absent from passport), a letter from a Nigerian High Court confirming the two names refer to the same person may provide supporting evidence.

 Timeline Summary (Standard Application, No Prior Refusals)